 The brush is now ready to be used whenever you need a soft texture.
-Here is a look at a few samples that I quickly created by just using the brush on a sold background (the images are at 100%, so you are only seeing a small portion of the brush).
+Here is a look at a few samples that I quickly created by just using the brush on a solid background (the images are at 100%, so you are only seeing a small portion of the brush).
 You can get varied results by using multiple brushes on top of each other, adjusting blend modes and opacity, or experimenting with darker and lighter uses of the brush.

 Creating brushes can be a lot of fun, and it gives you a library of brushes to use whenever you need.
-If you’d rather not create you own brushes, you may be interested in some of the sets that are available at Vandelay Premier:
+If you’d rather not create your own brushes, you may be interested in some of the sets that are available at Vandelay Premier:

 - Soft Grunge Photoshop Brushes

 - Soft Grunge Photoshop Brushes – Part II